* This is the Consumer Version. *

 The peripheral nervous system has two parts:

-This system connects the brain stem and spinal cord with internal organs and regulates internal body processes that require no conscious effort and that people are thus usually unaware of (see Autonomic Nervous System Disorders).
+This system connects the brain stem and spinal cord with internal organs and regulates internal body processes that require no conscious effort and that people are thus usually unaware of (see page Autonomic Nervous System Disorders).
 Examples are the rate of heart contractions, blood pressure, the rate of breathing, the amount of stomach acid secreted, and the speed at which food passes through the digestive tract.

 The autonomic nervous system has two divisions: